Maya Higa: Wine About It Podcast

 In November 2021, Higa began to co-host the Wine About It podcast alongside her friend and fellow Twitch streamer, QTCinderella.
 Wine About It went on hiatus in September 2022 after Higa announced her "indefinite" break from online content creation, a decision which stemmed from the backlash she received for her alleged involvement in covering up a sexual assault scandal.
-On March 11, 2023, the duo announced the return of the podcast alongside the launch of the Wine About It Patreon.
+On March 11, 2023, the duo announced the return of the podcast.
 On July 2, 2025, it was announced that Higa would leave the Wine About It podcast to further focus on her conservation work at Alveus Sanctuary.

-QTCinderella went on to announce the decision to continue the podcast with Valkyrae as her new co-host.
+World's Wildest Podcast

+In May 2024, Higa started the World's Wildest podcast with Connor O’Brien, the Director of Operations at Alveus Sanctuary, a podcast dedicated to highlighting the wildest species in the animal kingdom.
+In October 2025, they announced the end of World's Wildest due to time constraints and the expansion of Alveus Sanctuary.

 Personal life

 Higa previously lived in California before moving to Austin, Texas, in May 2020.
 She currently lives in a custom-built 390-square-foot tiny house on site at Alveus Sanctuary.

 Between 2019 and 2021, Higa was in a relationship with fellow Twitch streamer Mizkif.
 On September 14, 2021, Mizkif announced on Twitter that he and Higa had ended their relationship.
-Since 2022, Higa has been in a relationship with someone outside of the online entertainment industry.

-In April 2023, Higa uploaded a video on YouTube titled "meet my pets" showcasing her collection of animals.
-At that time, Higa had 12 pets, including a Kiger mustang horse named Acero, a Weimaraner dog named Bella, and a Chihuahua-pit bull mix dog named Maverick.
+In August 2026, she announced her engagement to her long-term boyfriend.